bitcoindevkit/book-of-bdk/docs/cookbook/full-wallet.md

 --8<-- "examples/rust/full-wallet/src/main.rs:transaction"
 ```

+We are manually determining the fee rate to be 4 sat/vb (satoshis per virtual byte).

 Again we can view the transaction in the Mutinynet explorer or re-run the `full-wallet` example to see that our wallet has less funds.

+### Drain the Wallet

+When you're done with the test sats that you got from the faucet, you should send the remaining funds back to the faucet by [draining the wallet](/cookbook/transactions/transaction-builder/#spend-all-funds).